-The aggregate weighted payment percentage for the pre-adjusted calculated award for Mr. Norcia was 120.11%, as the Business Unit Modifier was reduced 3.9% for zero safety payout.
+The aggregate weighted payment percentage for the pre-adjusted calculated award was 122.33% for all of the Named Executive Officers.

-The earnings per share, cash flow and operating earnings measures were chosen as indicators of the Company's financial strength.
-The customer satisfaction, employee engagement and safety measures were selected to make the Company more responsive to our customers' needs and to make the Company a safer and better place to work.
-The GSP - New Project Development measure is designed to reward growth in DTE Energy's Gas Storage and Pipeline business unit.
+The operating earnings per share and cash flow measures were chosen as indicators of the Company's financial strength.
+The customer satisfaction, employee engagement and safety performance and effectiveness measures were selected to make the Company more responsive to our customers' needs and to make the Company a safer and better place to work.
+The Utility Operating Excellence measures were chosen as representative of the (a) electric generation and distribution reliability and (b) the gas system reliability, gas system availability, and the pace of gas system improvements.

 Each objective has a threshold, target and maximum level.
 The Company or relevant business unit must attain a minimum level of achievement for an objective before any compensation is payable with respect to that objective.
-The minimum established level of each objective will result in a payout of 25% of target (0% for GSP - New Product Development measure), and the maximum established for each level (or better) will result in a payment of up to 175% of target.
+The minimum established level of each objective will result in a payout of 25% of target and the maximum established for each level (or better) will result in a payment of up to 175% of target.

 The pre-adjusted awards are adjusted by an individual performance modifier for each of the Named Executive Officers.
 Individual performance criteria are set at the beginning of each calendar year for each of the Named Executive Officers.
-For 2014, qualitative criteria include, as applicable, leadership performance, overall operational performance employee engagement and customer performance, diversity, continuous operational improvements and other appropriate operating measures.
+For 2015, qualitative criteria include, as applicable, leadership performance, overall operational performance, employee engagement and customer performance, diversity, continuous operational improvements and other appropriate operating measures.
 The O&C Committee evaluates the individual performance of each of the Named Executive Officers and approves an adjustment to the annual award based on the individual contribution and performance.
 The individual performance modifier adjusts a Named Executive Officer's annual cash bonus such that the Named Executive Officer's actual cash bonus ranges between zero and 150% of the pre-adjusted calculated award.
-For 2014, the individual performance modifiers for the Named Executive Officers ranged from 120% to 125%.
+For 2015, the individual performance modifiers for the Named Executive Officers ranged from 105% to 120%.